 The second generation version of Vauxhall's Insignia gets a useful update in this facelifted guise.
 Jonathan Crouch looks at what's on offer.

 If you perceive Vauxhall's Insignia as a middle management mainstream company car, then the brand reckons it's time you had a re-think.
-The second generation version of this model launched in 2017 was a decent step forward and now, that design has been lightly updated, primarily with a thoroughly revised range of engines.
-Continuing attributes include a spacious cabin, plus there's an optional slick-shifting 8-speed auto gearbox and a clever 4WD system at the top of the range.
+The second generation version of this model launched in 2017 was a decent step forward and in recent times, that design has been lightly updated.
+Continuing attributes include a spacious cabin, plus there's an optional slick-shifting 8-speed auto gearbox, lots of equipment and a supple ride.
 Think of a feature you can get in a pricey compact German premium brand - LED matrix lighting, Lane Keep Assist, Head-up Display, cutting-edge media connectivity.
-All of it's on offer here, plus use of Vauxhall's brilliant OnStar concierge system.
-It's a strong package.
+All of it's on offer here.